ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/E-traits.md

 ### Now do you see?
 trust me, you don't.
 Lets make this even better.
 This small change makes a lot of things possible.
-Watch this.
+Watch this, i can `impl Area` on any type, even types I don't own, like a `f64`.

 <br/>
 <br/>